arielsalminen/Molten-Leading/readme.md

 ## Public methods

 There’s currently one public method, ```update()```.
-This allows you to manually call Molten Leading’s update method that calculates and updates the CSS line-height of any specified element.
-Full example of the usage below:
+This allows you to manually call Molten Leading’s update method that calculates and updates the line-height of the specified element.
+Example of the usage:

 ```javascript
 var myLeading = moltenLeading("h1", {